 Team visits Seoul to pay respects to former president, but will not attend funeral.

-The six North Korean officials will meet Lee at the presidential Blue House, officials said.
+The six North Korean officials met Lee at the presidential Blue House, officials said.

 South and North Korean officials in charge of inter-Korean relations met in Seoul for the first time in nearly two years earlier on Saturday.